 Edward VII 2d Tyrian Plum – 1910

-There were 24 million copies of this 2 pence stamp produced back in 1910.
+There were 24 million copies of this 2-pence stamp produced back in 1910.
 But circulation was delayed so that old stamps could be used up.
 Before that happened, King Edward passed away.
 Because of this, nearly all the stamps were destroyed.
-In fact, there are only 12 known examples still around.
+There are only 12 known examples still around.

 Estimated value: £102,000

 Looking like it came straight from Monopoly, this stamp’s face value would still be considered expensive today.
 At £1, it cost more than most people would earn in a week back in 1884.
 If the stamp has the original gum on the rear, it’s worth far more.

 Estimated value: £25,000 – £98,000